Shivani-Chauhan-Dev/stripe_e_commerce_project/README.md

 - ✅ `.env` file is in `.gitignore` (never commit it!)
 - ✅ Use test mode Stripe keys for development
-- ✅ Cloud database credentials included in `env_template.txt`
+- ✅ Database credentials shared securely (not in Git)
 - ✅ Unique session IDs prevent double payments

 ---